Legal Protection for Bloggers: Disclaimers, Privacy & Affiliate Compliance

 Get Protected Today

 Every tool mentioned in this article is 100% free.
 No signup.
 No account.
 No email required.
 Just generate, download, and paste into your blog.
-Start with your biggest gap — most bloggers need a Disclaimer and Privacy Policy first.
+Start with your biggest gap — most bloggers need a Disclaimer and Privacy Policy first, then an affiliate disclosure if you monetize and a compliant cookie banner if you reach EU readers.